fakeProgrammer0/ML_labs/lab3/lab3.md

 ## Abstract
 **AdaBoost** is one of the most classic **Boosting** methods.
-In this report, we will try to solve a face detection problem based on a small dataset using AdaBoost.
+In this report, we will try to solve a face classification problem based on a small dataset using AdaBoost.
 A few theory and methodology of **AdaBoost** will be exhibited, followed by several experiments.

 ## 1.Introduction
 **Boosting** is a machine learning ensemble meta-algorithm for primarily reducing bias, and also variance in supervised learning, and a family of machine learning algorithms that convert weak learners to strong ones.[7]

-**AdaBoost**, short for **Adaptive Boosting**, is a Boosting method using exponential loss function which emphasize samples classified incorectly in the previous training epoches.
+**AdaBoost**, short for **Adaptive Boosting**, is a Boosting method using exponential loss function which emphasize samples classified incorrectly in the previous training epoches.

 In this report, we will first explain the methodology of AdaBoost.
-Equipped with the powerful tool of AdaBoost, we will solve a face detection problem.
+Equipped with the powerful tool of AdaBoost, we will solve a face classification problem and then perform face detection with cv2 APIs supporting.

 Motivations of Experiment are listed below:
 1. Understand AdaBoost further